Legacy Trust Group

 §1NRS Electronic Wills

 NRS 133.085 — Electronic will.
-An electronic will is a will of a testator that is created and maintained in an electronic record; contains the date and electronic signature of the testator; and includes an authentication characteristic of the testator.
+An electronic will is a will of a testator that: is created and maintained in an electronic record; and contains the date and the electronic signature of the testator and which includes, without limitation, at least one of the following:

 §2NRS Electronic Wills Defined

 NRS 132.119 — "Electronic will" defined.
-"Electronic will" means an instrument, including a codicil, executed in accordance with NRS 133.085 that disposes of property upon or after death.
+"Electronic will" means an instrument, including, without limitation, a codicil, that is executed by a person in accordance with the requirements of NRS 133.085 and which disposes of the property of the person upon or after his or her death.

 §3NRS Electronic Signature Defined

 NRS 132.118 — "Electronic signature" defined.
-"Electronic signature" means an electronic sound, symbol, or process attached to or logically associated with a record and executed with intent to sign.
+"Electronic signature" means an electronic sound, symbol or process attached to or logically associated with a record and executed or adopted by a person with the intent to sign the record.

 §4NRS Electronic Trust Defined